andrebergvind/cyclistic-bike-share-analysis/README.md

 **Conclusion**

+Following analysis, we get a better understanding of the behavioural differences between casual riders and members.
+The data related to casual riders provide valuable insight to the factors that should be considered when developing effective strategies to maximise membership conversion.

+While the main objective is to drive annual memberships, it is important to consider that a large proportion of casual riders may consist of tourists, including one time visitors.
+Therefore, shorter membership deals such as weekly or over weekend passes could still drive revenue and serve as an effective entry point into the membership ecosystem if the company chooses to expand to other locations.

+However, with the desired outcome being increased annual memberships rather than short-term membership deals, greater focus should be placed on targeting recurring casual riders and communicating the long-term value, convenience, and financial benefits associated with becoming an annual member.

+In order to most effectively target recurring riders, ideally we would require additional data, such as a unique identifier for each rider, not present in this dataset.
+Nonetheless,the analysis still provides valuable insight into where and when these are most likely to access Cyclistic’s services.
+Therefore, marketing efforts should be optimized on the periods and locations where casual rider activity is highest.
+Seasonal peaks, recreational areas, and weekend usage patterns may represent valuable opportunities for increasing awareness of the benefits associated with annual memberships.

+In terms of implementing

+To answer the main question.

+occasional

+the task at hand

+considering

+Allowing for

+Allowing casual riders to experience the additional convenience and cost benefits associated with memberships may increase the likelihood of long-term conversion into annual members over time.

 Overall, the analysis indicates that annual members and casual riders demonstrate significantly different usage behaviours.
 Annual members appear to use the service more consistently as part of regular urban transportation and commuting needs, while casual riders show stronger connections to seasonal, recreational, and leisure-oriented usage.

 Differences in ride frequency, trip duration, time-of-day activity, and station usage suggest that converting casual riders into annual members may require targeted membership strategies tailored to their more recreational and seasonal usage behavior.